Modern marketing comes with its challenges.

 Freelancer: A freelancer often operates individually, which means fewer overheads as compared to an agency.

 In turn, it can cost you less to hire a freelancer.
-However, if lowering costs is your sole aim while hiring a freelancer, then think again.
+However, if lowering costs is your sole aim while hiring a marketing freelancer, then think again.

 Unlike agencies, freelancers don’t always have a scope of standard operating procedures (SOPs) in place for their projects.
 This means experiences can widely vary.
 Agencies are established businesses by themselves, and so are a lot more organized to take up projects and deliver them as per your needs.